Mike Bubbins: Early life

 Bubbins was born in Barry, South Wales, and attended Barry Boys' Comprehensive.
-As a schoolboy, Bubbins played rugby union as a flanker.
-In an interview with The Rugby Journal, Bubbins spoke about missing out on selection for Wales Rugby Union Schoolboys.
+He played youth rugby union as a flanker for Cardiff and was selected for Welsh Schools U18s and Wales U19s.
+He has spoken about not making further progress in the game:

 I think professionalism happened five years too late for me.
 Some of the players I played with and against – Scott Quinnell, Wayne Proctor, Neil Boobyer, Nathan Budgett, Geraint Lewis, Ben Evans – went on to play for Wales.
 I was a real idiot.
 I had a short fuse and would say the wrong things to the wrong people.

 He lived in Canada for three years, where he played and coached rugby, before returning to Wales to attend the University of Wales Institute as a mature student.
-Bubbins spent a decade as a P.E. teacher, a profession also followed by his mother, before working the UK stand-up circuit.
-He credits British sitcom, The Office as inspiring him into the profession.
+Bubbins spent a decade as a physical education teacher, a profession also followed by his mother, before working the UK stand-up circuit.
+He credits British sitcom The Office as inspiring him into the profession.

 Television

 Mammoth

 In 2021 Bubbins wrote and starred in a sitcom pilot for BBC Wales, Mammoth, combining his experiences as a P.E. teacher with his love of the 1970s.
 Three episodes aired on BBC Two in 2024, and the show was commissioned for a second series of eight episodes, plus a Christmas special.
-Series two is due to launch on 1 December 2025.
+Series two launched on 1 December 2025.
+As part of the promotion for the show, Bubbins performed in-character continuity announcements across the evening for BBC One Wales and BBC Two Wales.
+He introduced The One Show, EastEnders, Only Connect, University Challenge, Civilizations: Rise And Fall - and Mammoth itself.

 In March 2025, BBC chairman Samir Shah described the show as "brilliant".
+A year later, BBC Studios announced it was working on a US version of the show, with Fox Entertainment.
+The was later sent straight-to-series order, with the first season due to air in 2027.